 How to use flaxseeds in smoothies

-The tough exterior of whole flaxseeds is tough for our bodies to digest, so most of it will pass through our system without much health benefit.
+The tough exterior of whole flaxseeds is difficult for our bodies to digest, so most of it will pass through our system without much health benefit.

 In order to get the full health benefits of flaxseeds, you’ll need to grind them up before adding them to your smoothie.
 You can buy ground flaxseed (sometimes called flax meal), or grind the whole seeds in a coffee or spice grinder.